Red-eared sliders are an extremely popular species of pet turtle that are mostly aquatic. But, just how long can they go without water?

 Here’s the short and sweet answer.

 A healthy, adult red-eared slider would almost certainly be able to live without water for a week at the very least.
 It would probably become dehydrated , however.
 Just how many weeks after that, is really anybody’s guess.
-It would probably survive longer in an environement with high-humidity.
+It would probably survive longer in a really humid environment.
 My best guess is probably several months.
 Possibly even longer, but it would absolutely not be healthy.

 The exception to this is baby turtles, which have much higher water and food needs while young.